Blockstream/satellite/doc/quick-reference.md

 blocksat-cli api demo-rx
 ```

-Listen for API messages coming from the demo receiver:
+Listen to the API messages coming from the demo receiver:
 ```
 blocksat-cli api listen -d
 ```